-[Click here to download a copy of the M. E. S. Bylaws in Microsoft Word.]
+[Click here to download a copy of the M. E. S. Bylaws, as a pdf file.]

 Maine Entomological Society